-- ALERTSCHED Notification schedules are defined in the BV_ALERTSCHED and BV_MSGSCHED tables.
-They are defined by the One-To-One Command Center user or by an application. - ► CATEGORY_CONTENT - DISCUSSION The One-To-One discussion groups provide moderated system of messages and threads of messages aligned to a particular topic.
-Use the Discussion group interfaces for creating, retrieving and deleting individual messages in a discussion group.
-To create, delete, or retrieve discussion groups, use the generic content management API.
-The BV_DiscussionDB object provides access to the threads and messages in the discussion group database. - ► EXT_FIN_PRODUCT - EDITORIAL Using the Editorials content module, you can point cast and community cast personalized editorial content, and sell published text on your One-To-One site.
+- ➤ EDITORIAL Using the Editorials content module, you can point cast and community cast personalized editorial content, and sell published text on your One-To-One site.
 You can solicit editorial content, such as investment reports and weekly columns, from outside authors and publishers, and create your own articles, reviews, reports, and other informative media.
 In addition to text, you can use images, sounds, music, and video presentations as editorial content. - ► INCENTIVE Contains sales incentives - MSGSCHED Contains the specifications of visitor-message jobs.
-Notification schedules are defined in the BV_ALERTSCHED and BV_MSGSCHED tables.
+Notification schedules are defined in the BV\ALERTSCHED and BV\MSGSCHED tables.
 They are defined by the One-To-One Command Center user or by an application. - ➤ MSGSCRIPT Contains the descriptions of the JavaScripts that generate visitor messages and alert messages.
 Contains the descriptions of the JavaScripts that generate targeted messages and alert messages.
 Use the Command Center to add message script information to this table by selecting the Visitor Messages module in the Notifications group.
 For more information, see the Command Center User's Guide.

-- PRODUCT BV_PRODUCT contains information about the products that a visitor can purchase.
+- ► PRODUCT BV\PRODUCT contains information about the products that a visitor can purchase.

-- ► QUERY BV_QUERY contains queries.
+- ► QUERY BV\QUERY contains queries.

-- SCRIPT BV_SCRIPT contains page scripts.
+- ► SCRIPT BV\SCRIPT contains page scripts.

 - ► SECURITIES

 - ➤ TEMPLATE The Templates content module enables you to store in the content database any BroadVision page templates used on your One-To-One site.
 Combining BroadVision page templates with BroadVision dynamic objects in the One-To-One Design Center application is one way for site developers to create One-To-One Web sites.
 If your developers use these page templates, you can use the Command Center to enter and manage them in your content database.
 If your site doesn't use BroadVision page template, you will not use this content module.